 The Changing Nature of Rehabilitation Stays

-During the past year the insurance coverage after surgery for restorative therapy has changed dramatically.
+Over the past several years, the insurance coverage after surgery for restorative therapy has changed dramatically.
 Therefore many of the patients that previously came directly to a skilled nursing facility prior to going home are now going home with therapy and support services in the home.
 This transition, although limiting some patient’s options for therapy, has meant that many of the very short- and medically-straightforward therapy treatments happen in the home setting rather than the skilled nursing environment.

-Thus this has opened up the opportunity for more complex rehabilitation stays at The Maplewood.
+This has opened up the opportunity for more complex rehabilitation stays at The Maplewood.
 The characteristics of these referrals may include: those who have had a stroke, cardiac surgery, multiple physical injuries, and co-morbidities (multiple medical diagnosis).
-These co-morbidities may be any combination of the following medical conditions: diabetics, coronary artery disease, renal failure, cancer, mental illness, respiratory issues, cognitive issues, dementia and hypertension.
+These co-morbidities may be any combination of medical conditions such as the following: diabetes, coronary artery disease, renal failure, cancer, respiratory issues, cognitive issues, dementia and hypertension.
 This has resulted in a more comprehensive review of referrals to assess for skilled nursing and medical needs prior to a patient’s stay at The Maplewood.

 It Starts with a Referral – The Review Process